Kenneth-Macharia/Learning/README.md

-# Learning and Practice
+# Learning

-My notes and practice exercises as I learn various technologies.
+Notes and practice exercises as I learn various technologies.